Ontario Stockyards

 Ontario Stockyards is a livestock auction facility located in Cookstown, Ontario and serves much of Southern Ontario in selling cattle, pork and other livestock from producers to buyers to process as meat.

 History

 St. Lawrence Market 1803-1877

 The buying and selling of livestock in early Toronto was done at St. Lawrence Market beginning in 1803.
 Most livestock came from farmers near Toronto.

 Western Cattle Market

 With the arrival of trains, livestock from further sources could be sold in Toronto.
 In 1877 the cattle trade moved from the cramped quarters of the city market to a location next to the Grand Trunk Railway at what is now Wellington Street West and Tecumseth Street.
-Trade of sheep, pigs would eventually be moved over and by 1887 odour and pollution at the Western site became an issue.
+Trade of sheep, pigs would eventually be moved over and by 1887 odor and pollution at the Western site became an issue.

 There was also competition from various abattoirs located in the city including: